2024 Externally-Led Patient-Focused Drug Development Meeting

 Current treatments are symptomatic, including medication, supportive therapies, and assistive devices.
 However, most patients and caregivers reported dissatisfaction with these options due to side effects and limited effectiveness.
 The most desired clinical outcomes for future trials were improved vision, cognition, and independence in daily activities, as well as fewer hospitalizations.

 This meeting underscored the need for better treatments that address the broad symptoms and impacts of peroxisomal disorders.
-The upcoming Voice of the Patient Report will provide a detailed analysis to guide clinical trial development and benefit-risk assessment.
+Our Voice of the Patient Report provides a detailed analysis to help guide clinical trial development and benefit-risk assessment.